 - Loss of interest in past pleasures

-- Finding it hard to set limits on the drug usage
+- Finding it hard to set limits on drug usage

-- Experiencing distressing and uncomfortable feelings when the drug wears off.
+- Experiencing distressing and uncomfortable feelings when the drugs wear off

-- Obsessing about the drug: thinking about it and talking about its effects.
+- Obsessing about the drugs: thinking about them and talking about their effects

 - Detox program - our expert staff will help manage the withdrawal symptoms in a calm and safe environment.

-- Inpatient treatment- once the body is cleansed from the drugs and the cravings are gone, different types of therapy can help find the underlying reasons as to why the addiction began in the first place.
-One could decide between individual therapy, group therapy and more.
+- Inpatient treatment - once the body is cleansed from the drugs and the cravings are gone, different types of therapy can help find the underlying reasons why the addiction began in the first place.
+One could decide between individual therapy, group therapy, and other options.

-If you or your loved ones are struggling with Trazodone or Xanax abuse, Avenues Recovery Center can help.
+If you or your loved one is struggling with trazodone and Xanax abuse, Avenues Recovery can help.
 We pride ourselves in delivering top-notch addiction treatment, with utmost professionalism and care.
 Our expert staff have helped thousands of people break free from the manacles of addiction, and they can help you too.
 We use a wide array of therapies and personalized treatment plans to ensure optimal success.
-Contact us today to hear more about our treatment options and we will help you find the facility that is closest to you so that you could swiftly begin your journey to health and happiness and sobriety.
+Contact us today to hear more about our treatment options and we will help you swiftly begin your journey to health, happiness, and sobriety.